tevaughan/region-fill-dirichlet/README.md

 ## Idea for Even Faster Performance

-In a large, filled region, the gradient of the pixel-values is very smooth in the vicinity of every filled pixel that is farther than a handfull of pixels from the border of the filled region.
-This suggests a triangle-based approach because a triangle allows for natural, linear interpolation of a scalar field defined at its vertices.
-One need only find a reasonable method for picking a sparse set of points in the interior of the region.
+In a large, filled region, the gradient of the pixel-values tends toward planar smoothness in the vicinity of every filled pixel that is farther than a handfull of pixels from the border of the filled region.
+This suggests an approach based on linear interpolation.
+The intrinsic geometry of the underlying pixel-grid suggests interpolation over squares.

-### One Possible Sparse Set
+### Prepare Mask

+Consider a mask `M`, which is the same size
+`W*H` as the original image but with value of 1 at each pixel to be filled and 0 at each pixel not to be filled.
+Make a new mask `M'` by resetting to zero every pixel that has value 1 in `M` and that is within `m` pixels of a 0 along either the row-direction or the column-direction.
+Extend `M'` to a larger mask
+`M_0` by appending zeros toward the lower right of `M'` until the width `W_0` of `M_0` is the smallest power of two greater than or equal to
+`W`; similarly, for `H_0` and `H`.

+### Find Squares Over Which To Interpolate

+Consider every successive, binned image of
+`M_0`.
+First `M_1`, which is 2x2-binned, then
-First, consider every successive, binned image of the original image.
-First 2x2, then 4x4, then 8x8, etc.  In each case, the superpixel in the binned image might be imagined to contain the mean of the four corresponding pixel-values in the image at the next higher stage of resolution, but that doesn't matter because we care here only about the corner-coordinates of each pixel at each stage of binning.
+`M_2`, 4x4; `M_3`, 8x8; etc.  In each case, the
+superpixel contains the sum of the four corresponding pixel-values in the mask at the next higher stage of resolution.
+Find the greatest `N` such that `M_N` has at least one superpixel whose value is `2^[2*N]`; that is, in

-Then, for any given region, begin with the binning level at which at least one superpixel fits entirely within the region to be filled.
-Save the coordinates of the corners of each such superpixel.

-Then advance to the next higher resolution, and find all of the superpixels outside those already found but completely within the region to be filled.
-Save the coordinates of each such superpixel.

-At the last stage in this process, the corners of the highest-resolution pixels are saved.

-At any stage in the process, if a binned pixel lie along a straight section of the boundary, include the region-facing corners of the boundary-pixels.

-After all of the pixel-corners are saved, the number of points will be far small than the number of pixels in the region when the region be large.
+`M_N` at least one superpixel whose every corresponding pixel in `M'` is 1.

+If `N>1`, then, for each such superpixel in
+`M_N`, let the four corresponding corner-pixels in `M'` remain set to 1, but set the other
+`N*N-4` corresponding pixels in `M'` to zero.
+Keep track of each superpixel so treated, so that pixels on its boundary in `M'` can contribute properly to the coefficients of the sparse, square matrix used in the solution and so that, after the solution is obtained, the superpixel's corresponding pixels in `M'` (other than the corner pixels) can be filled by linear interpolation of the corners.
+Also, set all of the corresponding pixels at the intermediate resolutions to zero.

+Do the same thing in `M_{N-1}` for each superpixel whose value is `2^[2*[N-1]]`, in
+`M_{N-2}` for each superpixel whose value is `2^[2*[N-2]]`, etc., and concluding with the same treatment in `M_2` for each superpixel whose value is 16.

+### Prepare Linear Model

+When the size of the region to be filled is larger than, say, `8*8` pixels, the elimination of all but the four corner pixels from each full superpixel drastically reduces the size of the linear problem.
+The remaining square matrix is still sparse, especially as `m` increases, but the matrix does become denser.
+Whenever a lone pixel `p` in the linear system lie, say, to the left of the border of a full superpixel, the contribution from the border-pixel is computed as the linear interpolation of the two corner-pixels that bound that border.
+So `p` is connected not just to a single value on the right but to a properly weighted pair on the right.
+Effects like this increase the density of the problem.

-### Triangulation
+### Interpolation

-Perform a Delaunay triangulation on the points, and solve the Dirichlet problem on the triangles.
-This will be much faster than solving for the full pixel-grid because the number of solution-points (corner-points) will be much smaller than for the full pixel-grid whenever the region to be filled is large.

-At the end, texture-map the triangle-vertex values back onto the pixel-grid.
+After the problem is solved, the edges and interior of each full superpixel in region to be filled must be filled with the values obtained by linearly interpolation the corner-values, which were solved for.

 ## Old Design Under Namespace `regfill`